For some reason, it seems like everyone wants to use video conferencing software right now.

 Microsoft Teams includes Microsoft’s business and enterprise video conferencing software, supporting up to 250 participants.
 Because it is integrated into Microsoft’s broader online Office 365 offerings, it’s not possible to keep it truly self-hosted, nor is it end-to-end encrypted.
 However, participants to join meetings without registering an account.

-Slack supports video chat for as many as 15 users, on desktop only.
+Slack supports video chat for as many as 15 users.
 Like other parts of the Slack service, it’s not end-to-end encrypted, and requires users to be signed into their Slack account.
 It does not support self-hosting.

 Like many services, by default Cisco’s Webex makes user data readable to the server, but unlike many of its enterprise competitors it also offers optional end-to-end encryption for up to 100 users.
 Users with a free account can call Webex customer support and request end-to-end encryption be enabled.
 It can also be self-hosted.

 Jitsi Meet is an open source project, enabling anyone to download and self-host their own video conferencing server.
 You can try it out or host your own meetings at meet.jit.si.
-Though they seem to be working on a way to support scalable end-to-end encryption, for now Jitsi Meet cannot support end-to-end encryption for more than two users.
+The team behind Jitsi is now experimenting with scalable end-to-end encryption, but by default end-to-end encryption is enabled for meetings with only two users.
+With three or more users, the meeting is not end-to-end encrypted.
 Because it requires no signup, and users can even generate their own custom meeting IDs, it’s an effortless way to start a meeting.
 Technically it supports up to 75 meeting participants, but in our experience call quality can get choppy with far fewer.

 Whereby is simple: To host meetings, sign up and share a link with your contacts, who can join from their browser just by providing a name.
 It supports end-to-end encryption for up to four people.
 You can optionally purchase access to larger rooms, but those rely on a central Whereby server and do not support end-to-end encryption.
 You cannot self-host.